 If you are an investor, opting for these shares is the way to future-proof your investments, thus helping you reap the advantages of preference shares.

 For example, if, by chance, the corporation announces bankruptcy, all holders of preferential stocks will get the first and privileged access to the assets going under the hammer.

 Such advantages are bound to attract those who have low-risk appetites when it comes to investments in uncertain times.
 Besides, if the company’s ordinary shares start performing extraordinarily well, the preferred shareholders can easily transfer some of the shares into standard ones and benefit therein.

-One great feature which companies offer is callable preference shares.
+One great feature that companies offer is callable preference shares.
 The nomenclature means that the investor has a right to repurchase the shares whenever he or she likes.

-In short, there are several advantages which most investors can only benefit from.
+In short, there are several advantages that most investors can only benefit from.

 Lastly, these shares are issued primarily by companies that have a substantial market capitalisation and can provide substantial dividends to a very large subscriber base for a sustained period.
 It might seem a risk-mitigating factor but may or may succeed in the real world.

 Investors who want assured dividends for a sustained period of time should consider preferred shares.
-The sheer variety and options that preference shares present encompassa a wide range of investors.
+The sheer variety and options that preference shares present encompass a wide range of investors.
 If you are looking to invest in such shares, make sure you are aware of the pros and cons associated with them and ensure they align with your investment objectives and risk profile.